Page Title

 With neither hitch nor glitch.

-Here comes the bowler: Watch this man:
+Here comes the bowler: Watch that ball!

-His mind’s fixed on that wicket,
+With mind fixed on that wicket,

 All in the name of cricket.